Cleveland Bay Wastewater Treatment Plant

 About Cleveland Bay Wastewater Treatment Plant

 Innovative clarifier retrofit design uses ZeeWeed membranes to increase plant throughput and meet stringent effluent requirements in the Great Barrier Reef area

 Like everywhere in Australia, the Townsville area had been facing severe drought conditions.
 On top of the water restrictions, the Environmental Protection Agency had implemented more stringent license agreements for cities in the Great Barrier Reef area.
 Of particular concern was both nitrogen and phosphate in the effluent quality.

 The Townsville Council had to rebuild their Cleveland Bay Wastewater Treatment Plant using state of the art technology.
-Due to the small footprint of its technology, GE Water and Process Technologies were chosen for the UF (Ultrafiltration) supplier utilizing their hollow fibre membranes for the membrane bioreactor.
+Due to the small footprint of its technology, SUEZ Water Technologies & Solutions was chosen for the UF (Ultrafiltration) supplier utilizing their hollow fibre membranes for the membrane bioreactor.

 The process consists of two MBR streams that have been constructed through the modification of existing secondary clarifiers.
 This was achieved through a novel circular design in which the membrane tanks are located centrally with an oxidation ditch forming the outer annulus.

 The plant is currently processing 23 ML of effluent a day with a design dry weather flow of 29 ML per day.
 It also has a design peak wet weather flow of 145 ML per day, of which 75 ML flows through secondary treatment and the membrane system.